10 Drugs Approved by the FDA in 2012 to Be Thankful For

 8. Bosulif by Pfizer

 Rare diseases are garnering big attention these days, and Pfizer's approval for Bosulif to treat one of the four variations of chronic myeloid leukemia is evidence to the commitment of big pharma to help tackle these diseases.
-In trials, Bosulif crushed Gleevec, by returning blood counts to a normal range in 55% of patients within 48 weeks versus just 33% for Gleevec over the same period.
+In trials, Bosulif returned blood counts to a normal range in 55% of patients within 48 weeks while delivering a complete hematological response in 33% of patients who had previously taken and had become unresponsive to Gleevec.

 9. Amyvid by Eli Lilly